hereldar/php-date-times/docs/reference/period.md

 # Period

-An amount of time in the ISO-8601 calendar system, such as '2 months, 3 days and 12 hours'.
+An amount of time in the ISO-8601 calendar system, such as 2 months, 3 days and 12 hours.

 This class models a quantity or amount of time in terms of years, months, days, hours, minutes, seconds and microseconds.